How to Maintain Your Battery if You Only Drive Short Distances

 Types of Trickle Chargers

 Manual chargers require you to plug them in and unplug them.
 Automatic chargers detect charge level and charge or stop as needed.
 Smart chargers monitor battery health.
 Automatic and smart chargers are more convenient.
 Manual chargers are cheaper.
 All work effectively.
+For a step-by-step perspective, check Why Your Heated Seats and Defroster Are Taxing Your Battery.

 Taking Longer Drives Periodically